selforganising/foundersandcoders/_posts/2014-05-19-decorators.md

     f = logger(f)

-In this case, we are taking some function *f* and printing out some logging information before returning the function.
+In this case, we are taking some function *f* and printing out some logging information before returning the function (thanks to [Simeon Franklin](http://simeonfranklin.com/blog/2012/jul/1/python-decorators-in-12-steps/) for this example).

 None of the work is done until *f* is actually called.
 When it is, the arguments used are passed to the *with_log* function defined in *logger*.
 This prints out some logging information before returning the original function.